Corbin Bleu

 Corbin Bleu Reivers (/bluː/ BLOO; born February 21, 1989) is an American actor and singer.
 He began acting professionally in the late 1990s before rising to prominence in the late 2000s for his leading role as Chad Danforth in the High School Musical trilogy (2006–2008).
 Songs from the films also charted worldwide, with the song "I Don't Dance" peaking inside the Top 70 of the Billboard Hot 100.
 During this time, he also starred in the Disney Channel Original Movie Jump In!
 (2007) and the film To Write Love on Her Arms (2015).
 He competed in the 17th season of Dancing with the Stars.

 Bleu has also pursued a music career and his debut album Another Side was released in 2007, which included the hit "Push It to the Limit".
 The album debuted and peaked at number 36 on the U.S. Billboard 200 album chart, selling 18,000 copies in its first week.
 His second album, Speed of Light, was released in 2009.
 He returned to television, starring in the short-lived Ashton Kutcher–produced CW series The Beautiful Life: TBL (2009) and the movie Free Style (2009).
 He has appeared in the films The Little Engine That Could (2011), Scary or Die (2012), Nurse 3D (2013), Sugar (2013), The Monkey's Paw (2013), Walk.
 Ride.
 Rodeo.
 (2019), Remember Me: The Mahalia Jackson Story (2022), and Camp Hideout (2023).

-In 2010, Bleu played Usnavi in the Broadway company of In the Heights.
+In 2010, Bleu made his Broadway debut as Usnavi in the musical In the Heights.
 In 2012, he returned to Broadway in the revival of Godspell.
 In 2013, he was cast as Jeffrey King in the short-lived online revival of the daytime soap One Life to Live.
 In 2016, Bleu played Ted Hanover in the Broadway company of Holiday Inn, the New Irving Berlin Musical.
 He subsequently signed a recording contract with Ghostlight Records, (Note: Also known as Sh-K-Boom Records.) to distribute his Holiday Inn soundtrack music, released in 2017.
 In 2019, he returned to play Bill Calhoun/Lucentio in the Broadway company of Kiss Me, Kate.
 He subsequently signed a recording contract with Ghostlight Records, to distribute his Kiss Me, Kate soundtrack music, released on June 7, 2019.
-Bleu later made his West End debut in the European premiere of The Great Gatsby at the London Coliseum as Nick Carraway in April 2025.
+Bleu later made his West End debut in the European premiere of The Great Gatsby at the London Coliseum as Nick Carraway in April 2025 which earned him a Laurence Olivier Award nomination.